 It is worth remembering that Blockchain was developed from the need to create a reliable and efficient system to record financial transactions, avoiding fraud, cyber-attacks, or even user errors.
 This is why financial services present several application cases for Blockchain.
 So, a hackathon can be an excellent playground to find security vulnerabilities for your project.

-In 2016, in Ukraine, there was a hackathon focus on cyber-security.
-In less than 48 hours, 16 teams of IT specialists, business analysts, and Blockchain/Bitcoin enthusiasts brainstormed and designed viable business ideas based on the Blockchain-distributed technology.
+In 2016, in Ukraine, there was a hackathon focused on cyber-security.
+In less than 48 hours, 16 teams of IT specialists, business analysts, and Blockchain/Bitcoin enthusiasts brainstormed and designed viable business ideas based on Blockchain-distributed technology.

 Many startups and businesses that host hackathons want to test newer aspects of their company or product with external developers before implementing them internally.
 Because of the natural diversity and teamwork that such hackathons bring forward, they show to be the ideal environment for such idea testing and creation.